How to Prepare for an Interview (Without Burning Out)

 4️⃣ Practice speaking, not memorizing

 Say your answers out loud.
 Interviews are conversations, not exams.
-Speaking helps your brain feel safe during my interview.
+Speaking helps your brain feel safe during the interview itself..

 5️⃣ Prepare questions for them

-Companies using an employee onboarding system value candidates who think long-term.
+Companies value candidates who think long-term.
 Thoughtful questions show engagement and maturity.

 ✅ Complete Interview Preparation Checklist